leumasnij/leumasnij.github.io/_pages/about.md

   - /about.html
 ---

-Hello Friends who Visted this Website!
+Aloha!
 ======
 I am Shengmiao ('Samuel') Jin, also likes to be called 'Leumas' which was insipred by Horace Miner's work [Body Ritual Among the Nacirema](https://www.sfu.ca/~palys/Miner-1956-BodyRitualAmongTheNacirema.pdf).
 I am currently an Undergraduate student at University of Illinois Urbana-Champaign(UIUC) majoring in Electrical Engineering.
-I am generally interested in robotics, computer vision, and machine learning.
+I am generally interested in robotics, computer vision, and machine learning and their application in common daily tasks.